HanoverStatsLabs/resources/labs/Lab2Instructions.md

 Recall that categorical variables take values from a limited set of options, one value for each individual case.
 In our `counties` data set the "individual cases" are the U.S. counties.

 1. What are the categorical variables in the `counties` dataset?
-You may need to bring up the help file for `counties`.
+You may need to bring up the help file for `counties` using the `help(counties)` command.

 \vfill